 Chapter 19 – Hello Faulkner

 After our amicable decision for Mark and his family to return to England, the day dawned for their departure.
 Half of me was delighted.
-Without my daily cause of conflict and snide remarks, I could wipe tables with impunity and life should be sweeter, but I could see my mother was hurting at the loss of her grandchildren whom she doted on.
+Without my daily cause of conflict and snide remarks, I could wipe tables with impunity and life should be sweeter, but I could see my mother was hurting at the loss of her grandchildren, whom she doted on.

 I stood at the back of the lobby watching while they hugged.
-Even my dad’s eyes were watering although not out of sadness about Mark going because it reduced his weekly outgoings.
+Even my dad’s eyes were watering, although not out of sadness about Mark going, but because it reduced his weekly outgoings.
 He was angry at himself for the succession of disasters and losing family members was a sign of failure, something Dad was unused to and found hard to deal with.
 It had been his drive and enthusiasm for our Spanish business that had excited everyone to come and join him me included.
 Now, I worried he might just jack it all in.

 What could I do if he did?

 He spotted me watching and sidled over.